-Split Pea Soup was my very favorite soup when I was a child, and is still my favorite soup years later.
+Split Pea Soup was my favorite soup when I was a child and is still my favorite soup years later.
 My mom would make it using the ham bone from Christmas dinner.
-Through the years, I’ve made my own split pea soup, but have discovered that it’s way more flavorful with smoked sausage as opposed to ham.
+Through the years, I’ve made my own split pea soup, I but I have discovered that it’s way more flavorful with smoked sausage than ham.

 The sausage that I use is Conecuh smoked sausage.
-Unlike other sausages such as Kielbasa, this sausage needs to be cooked before using it in a dish.
+Unlike other sausages, such as Kielbasa, this sausage must be cooked before being using it in a dish.
 Part of the reason for cooking it is to get rid of most of the fat.
-It’s a bit time consuming, but well worth it!
+Cooking the sausage is a bit time-consuming but well worth it!

-The other ingredients that I use in this Split Pea Soup with Smoked Sausage are split green peas, onions, celery, salt, dried thyme, black pepper and water.
+The other ingredients that I use in this Split Pea Soup with Smoked Sausage are split green peas, onions, celery, salt, dried thyme, black pepper, water, and chicken broth.

-Because I make the soup in my pressure cooker, I don’t find that it is necessary soak the peas overnight.
+Because I make the soup in my pressure cooker, I don’t find it necessary to soak the peas overnight.
 However, I do rinse them well and let them drain.

-First, I sliced the sausage and cooked it over medium heat in my pressure cooker.
+- First, I sliced the sausage to about ยผ-inch and cooked it over medium heat in my pressure cooker.

-After the sausage was fully cooked, I drained it well on paper towels and used extra paper towels to remove as much grease as possible.
-I poured out all of the fat from the pan and quickly wiped the inside with paper towels.
+- After the sausage was fully cooked, I drained it well on paper towels and used extra paper towels to remove as much grease as possible.
+I poured the fat from the pan and quickly wiped the inside with paper towels.

-Next, I added the remaining the cooked sausage and seasonings.
-I stirred to combine everything.
+- Next, I added the cooked sausage, salt, pepper, and thyme and stirred to combine everything.

-Finally, I added the split peas, chicken broth and water.
+- Finally, I added the split peas, water, and chicken broth.

-Once full pressure was reached, I reduced the heat to maintain the pressure, and cooked the soup for 15 minutes.
-After the 15 minutes, I removed the pan from the heat and allowed it to depressurize.
+Once full pressure was reached, I reduced the heat to low to maintain the pressure and cooked the soup for 15 minutes.
+After 15 minutes, I removed the pan from the heat and let it depressurize naturally.

-When I removed the top of the pressure cooker, the resultant soup didn’t look very good because the solids were at the bottom and the liquids were on top.
+When I removed the top of the pressure cooker, the soup didn’t look very appetizing because the solids were at the bottom, and the liquids were on top.

 Finishing the Split Pea Soup

 Not to worry.
-I used my “smart stick” that Susan got me for Christmas and gave the mixture a quick blend.
-I was careful not to over blend the soup because I wanted the sausage pieces to remain whole.
+I used the immersion blender and gave the mixture a quick blend.
+I was careful not to overmix the soup because I wanted the sausage pieces to remain whole.

-I served the soup with some toasted French bread.
-It was amazing.
+I served the soup with a light salad and freshly baked biscuits.
+The soup was amazing.
 Yum!

 Other Awesome Soup Recipes

-If you like this recipe, you should check out some of my other amazing soups:
+If you like this recipe, you should check out some of my other excellent soups:

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!